rocky-linux/wiki.rockylinux.org/docs/index.md

 ## About

-Rocky Linux is a community enterprise Operating System designed to be fully compatible with Enterprise Linux.
+Rocky Linux is a community-driven Enterprise Linux distribution— stable enough for the largest enterprise to rely on it, and community-driven to ensure it stays accessible to all.

 ## Quick Links